Kolak Biji Salak – Sweet Potato Balls

 Salt

-Last but not least, you need salt in this recipe.
-A pinch of salt in your sweet dishes and desserts can actually enhance the flavor and make your cooking taste way better.
+Last but not least, this recipe requires salt.
+A pinch of salt in sweet dishes and desserts can enhance the flavor and improve your cooking.

 Kolak Biji Salak - Indonesian sweet potato balls in a bowl with sugar syrup and coconut milk

-As I mentioned above, Kolak is the name that refers to Indonesian desserts that have sugar syrup and coconut milk.
-And the dominant part of this recipe is Biji Salak which is sweet potato balls.
-So they are two things to focus on in this syrupy dish.
+As I mentioned above, Kolak is an Indonesian dessert made with sugar syrup and coconut milk.
+The dominant part of this recipe is Biji Salak, which is sweet potato balls.
+So, there are two things to focus on in this syrupy dish.

-The sweet potato balls will have a sweetish taste (from the sweet potato) with a slightly chewy texture.
+The sweet potato balls will have a sweet taste (from the sweet potato) and a slightly chewy texture.
 The aim is to get the right chewiness.

-This happens because people tend to add more flour to make things easy for them to work on the dough.
-Because the sweet potato may release lots of water that makes your mixture a bit wet and difficult to shape.
+This happens because people tend to add more flour to make the dough easier to work with.
+The sweet potato may release lots of water, making your mixture a bit wet and difficult to shape.

-You can boil the potatoes, but I find them too wet to work on as they contain more water in the flesh.
-So I prefer to steam the sweet potatoes.
-Top tip: cook steam the sweet potatoes with the skin on and let them completely cool down before you peel and start making your Biji Salak.
+You can boil the potatoes, but I find them too wet to work with as they contain more water in the flesh.
+So, I prefer to steam the sweet potatoes.
+Top tip: Steam the sweet potatoes with the skins on, then let them cool completely before peeling and making your Biji Salak.

-When your sweet potatoes are cooled down, mash them until there is no lump at all.
-Then add in the salt and the tapioca flour, and mix them thoroughly.
+When your sweet potatoes are cooled, mash them until no lumps remain.
+Then add the salt and the tapioca flour and mix thoroughly.

-If the mixture is too wet, you can add one or two tablespoons of tapioca flour.
-Add in little by little and try not to add more than two tablespoons.
+If the mixture is too wet, add one or two tablespoons of tapioca flour.
+Add it little by little, and try not to add more than two tablespoons.

-In a saucepan, boil and simmer the sugar, salt, pandan leaf, and water until they become thick syrup.
-In another pan, you cook the coconut milk, salt, and pandan leaf until the coconut milk looks shiny and has a little bit of oil that separates from the coconut milk.
+In a saucepan, bring the sugar, salt, pandan leaf, and water to a boil, then simmer until a thick syrup forms.
+In another pan, cook the coconut milk, salt, and pandan leaf until the coconut milk looks shiny and a little oil separates from it.

 Assemble Kolak Biji Salak